redhat-developer/odo/docs/website/docs/command-reference/delete-component.md

 The `running-in` flag allows to be more specific about which resources (either inner-loop or outer-loop) to delete.

-The `platofmr` flag allows to restrict the deletion from a specific platform only, either cluster or podman.
+The `platform` flag allows to restrict the deletion from a specific platform only, either cluster or podman.

 ## Running the command
 There are 2 ways to delete a component: